Alan Shepard: Apollo program

 When Slayton submitted the proposed crew assignments to NASA headquarters, George Mueller turned them down on the grounds that the crew was too inexperienced.
 So Slayton asked Jim Lovell, who had been the backup commander for Apollo 11, and was slated to command Apollo 14, if his crew would be willing to fly Apollo 13 instead.
 He agreed to do so, and Shepard's crew was assigned to Apollo 14.

 Neither Shepard nor Lovell expected there would be much difference between Apollo 13 and Apollo 14, but Apollo 13 went disastrously wrong.
 An oxygen tank explosion caused the Moon landing to be aborted and nearly resulted in the loss of the crew.
 It became a joke between Shepard and Lovell, who would offer to give Shepard back the mission each time they bumped into each other.
 The failure of Apollo 13 delayed Apollo 14 until 1971 so that modifications could be made to the spacecraft.
 The target of the Apollo 14 mission was switched to the Fra Mauro formation, the intended destination of Apollo 13.

 Shepard made his second space flight as commander of Apollo 14 from January 31 to February 9, 1971.
 It was America's third successful lunar landing mission.
 Shepard piloted the Lunar Module Antares.
 He became the fifth and, at the age of 47, the oldest man to walk on the Moon, and the only one of the Mercury Seven astronauts to do so.
+He was also the oldest astronaut to travel beyond low Earth orbit until 50-year-old Artemis II commander Reid Wiseman in 2026.

 This was the first mission to broadcast extensive color television coverage from the lunar surface, using the Westinghouse Lunar Color Camera.
 (The same color camera model was used on Apollo 12 and provided about 30 minutes of color telecasting before it was inadvertently pointed at the Sun, ending its usefulness.)
 While on the Moon, Shepard used a Wilson six-iron head attached to a lunar sample scoop handle to drive golf balls.
 Despite thick gloves and a stiff space suit, which forced him to swing the club with one hand, Shepard struck two golf balls, driving the second, as he jokingly put it, "miles and miles and miles".
 Analysis of high-resolution film scans of the event determined the distance to be about 24 yd for the first shot and 40 yd for the second.